 Christopher McCandless: If I wanted to paddle down the river, where’s the best place to launch out of?

 7. Horse Scene

 Black Hills Wild Horse Sanctuary – 12163 Highland Road, Hot Springs, South Dakota, USA

-This scene was supposedly shot at the Black Hills Wild Horse Sanctuary in South Dakota, a marvellous place where about 600 wild mustangs run free.
+This scene was supposedly shot at the Black Hills Wild Horse Sanctuary in South Dakota, a marvelous place where about 600 wild mustangs run free.